-• NYP maintains strong links with National groups and has maintained its national commitment to Public Order requirements
+• NYP maintains strong links with national groups and has maintained its national commitment to Public Order requirements

-• The group continue to campaign to ensure a fair funding formula with representation at a National and Regional level in various forums.
+• The Group continues to campaign to ensure a fair funding formula with representation at a National and Regional level in various forums.
 The formula is due to be reviewed and at present the NYPCC receives a "funding top-up" of £9.4m which reflects the nature of policing in this area

-6. Pensions (See Statement of Accounts Note 5)
+6. Pensions (See Statement of Accounts Note 6)